olivierfriard/boris_docs/material_mkdocs/docs/create_project.md

 - import an ethogram from a JWatcher global definition file (.gdf).

-- import an ethogram from a plain text file
+- import an ethogram from a plain text file or a spreadsheet file (XLSX or ODS)

 <figure markdown>